Gene Austin: Career

 Gene Austin was an influential early crooner whose records in their day enjoyed record sales and the highest circulation.
 He made a substantial number of influential recordings, including a string of best-sellers.
 Some of his best sellers include "The Lonesome Road", "My Blue Heaven", "Riding Around in the Rain", "Tonight You Belong to Me", and "Ramona".
-At the peak of his career, Austin demanded that the pianist Fats Waller only could provide accompaniment on his records.
+At the peak of his career, Austin demanded that only the pianist Fats Waller could provide accompaniment on his records.

 By 1924, Austin was in New York's Tin Pan Alley.
 His first recording surreptitiously was providing the vocals for the Tennessee guitarist George Reneau, whose own voice did not record well.

 In 1925, Austin recorded his popular song "When My Sugar Walks Down the Street" for the Victor Talking Machine Company in a duet with Aileen Stanley.
 Nathaniel Shilkret, in his autobiography, describes the events leading to the recording.
-He followed it that year with hits, including "Yearning (Just for You)" and "Yes Sir, That's My Baby.
+He followed it that year with hits, including "Yearning (Just for You)" and "Yes Sir, That's My Baby with Billy "Uke" Carpenter.
 In the next decade with Victor, Austin sold over 80 million records.

 His 1926 "Bye Bye Blackbird" was in the year's top 20 records.
 George A. Whiting and Walter Donaldson's "My Blue Heaven" was charted during 1928 for 26 weeks, stayed at No. 1 for 13, and sold over 5 million copies.
 It was awarded a gold disc by the RIAA.
 Until Bing Crosby's "White Christmas" replaced it, it was the largest selling record of all time.
 In the hope of duplicating the success, this was quickly followed by "Ramona", an L. Wolfe Gilbert-Mabel Wayne song created for the 1927 romantic adventure film Ramona with Dolores del Río.
 It charted for 17 weeks, was No. 1 for eight and easily topped 1 million in sales.
 It also gained gold disc status.
 His next success, Joe Burke and Benny Davis' 1928 song "Carolina Moon" was on the charts 14 weeks, with seven weeks at No. 1.
 The depression struck during Austin's hit-making years, severely damaged the recording industry and, with it, Austin's recording career.